UNIVERSITY OF OKLAHOMA PRESS.

 John N. Drayton, who had served as editor-in-chief since 1981, succeeded Bauer in 1998.
 By 2005 Drayton had overseen the inauguration of four new series, including Literature of the American West (1997), Campaigns and Commanders (2002), Chicana and Chicano Visions of the Americas (2002), and the American Indian Law and Policy Series (2003).
 Among notable titles issued during Drayton's tenure was the acclaimed Historical Atlas of Central America (2003).

-OU Press has published nearly thirty-nine thousand books since its inception.
 A department of the University of Oklahoma and a member of the Association of American University Press, OU Press has published ninety books a year and has distributed books for three other academic publishers.
 Its authors have been drawn from throughout the world, and its books have been reviewed in major publications.
-Between 1995 and 2005 OU Press and its authors have earned more than 160 awards and honors.
+By the beginning of the twenty-first century the press had published nearly thirty-nine thousand books since its inception.
+Between 1995 and 2005 OU Press and its authors earned more than 160 awards and honors.

 Jane Glenn Cannon, "Marketing Scholarly Gems," Sooner Magazine 23 (Spring 2003).